lmassaron/Dogs-vs.-Cats-Kaggle/README.md

-# Dogs-vs.-Cats-Kaggle
+# Dogs vs. Cats - Kaggle
-Create an algorithm to distinguish dogs from cats
+Fast creation of an algorithm to distinguish pictures of dogs from cats using keras and transferm learning